Need an examination to reopen your case?

 My Impairment Rating Goals and Protocols:

-I will provide comprehensive, non-rushed examinations that are in accordance to the protocols in the “Guides.”
+I provide comprehensive, non-rushed examinations that are in accordance with the protocols in the “Guides.”
 My reports are accurate, well-documented, and well-explained.
 They are not sided to the insurance company or to the injured worker, but are accurate to the “Guides.”
 I explain in detail any gray areas or possible controversial areas in the examination/report.
 There is usually no doubt as to my rationale or opinions for the percentages I determine.

-Dr. Rovetti’s Qualifications: Thirty five years of active clinical chiropractic practice in Reno, Nevada including five years as director of the Work Hardening Program at Work & Injury Rehabilitation Center in Reno.
+Dr. David Rovetti’s Qualifications: Thirty-six years of active clinical chiropractic practice in Reno, Nevada including five years as director of the Work Hardening Program at Work & Injury Rehabilitation Center in Reno.
 I was qualified as a Nevada Rating Physician by the Nevada Department of Industrial Relations in 1997 and have performed over 1500 Impairment Ratings since.
 I am certified as an expert witness in impairment ratings at the appeals level in the Nevada Worker’s Compensation System.
-I completed a course entitled “Advanced Workers’ Compensation in Nevada” in November 1998, and I have working knowledge of Nevada Worker’s Compensation law: NRS and NAC 616.
+I completed a course entitled “Advanced Workers’ Compensation in Nevada” in November 1998, and I have a working knowledge of Nevada Worker’s Compensation law: NRS and NAC 616.
 I have testified before the Nevada Department of Industrial Regulations regarding changes in regulations affecting impairment rating evaluations.

 I reference and utilize the following impairment rating guides and helps: “AMA Guides to the Evaluation of Permanent Impairment” (4th, 5th, and 6th Editions), “The Guides Newsletter”, “AMA Practical Guide to Range of Motion Assessment”, “How to Use the AMA Guides” by American College of Occupational Medicine, “The Guides Casebook”, Weekly Impairment Evaluation Tips (via internet) by Christopher Brigham, MD, and DIR’s 5/26/98 impairment rating Q&A seminar with Dr. Brigham (teleconferenced to Reno and transcribed by DIR).
 I have served 14 years on the Chiropractic Physician’s Board of Nevada being appointed by Governor Miller, Governor Gibbons, and Governor Sandoval.
 Impairment Rating teaching experience include three-hour presentations to attorneys and claims examiners in 2003 on the changes from 4th Edition to 5th Edition of the Guides, a 2004 presentation to Association of Self-insured Employers on the 5th Edition; and a 2006 presentation to attorneys “10 Things Attorneys Should Know about Impairment Ratings.”
-In December,2008, I presented a 12-hour continuing education “How-To” course to DC’s and attorneys on impairment ratings.
+In December, 2008, I presented a 12-hour continuing education “How-To” course to DC’s and attorneys on impairment ratings.
 I have reviewed over 600 ratings, and have served 18-months on the Nevada Department of Industrial Regulation’s PPD Review Panel 2006-2007.

 Work Comp Attorneys in Northern Nevada: